|

 Type II Error

-of a positive test, or asserting as true something that is false, or
+probability of a positive result, or asserting as true something that is false.

-"Patient 6" at "Practice B" as if they are the same person when in
+health record of "Patient 6" at "Practice B" as if they are the same person

 called a Type I error.
 See